 Travel Journal (7/14/2020): Exploring Capital Reef National Park

 I was really excited for this day of travel because Capitol Reef National Park is another park that I didn’t have a lot of time to explore during my last visit.
-We certainly made the most of our time this trip and I was able to see and photograph the things that I wanted to within the park.
+It was incredible to get to the park and start exploring Capital Reef with enough time to see more of the park.

 Not only was I able to grab some additional photographs of the stunning Gifford barn (see above) in Fruita, but I was also able to take the wash road to visit Cathedral Valley and hike to see the Hickman Natural Bridge.
 Capitol Reef is such an underrated national park and I am so happy that I got to explore it again.